hyosung11/Launch-School/Courses/journal.md

 ## 20220508 일요일

   10:36 It's Mother's Day and I can feel the buzz of too much coffee too soon on an empty stomach.
 I spent the morning fixing the leak of the kitchen faucet successfully.
 I want to study in the car to Easton, PA.

+## 20220509 월요일

+09:36 I have a therapy session with Urmi at 9:45.

+09:41 I'm okay, but I want to feel better and do better.